Skip to main content

 An Eligible Whistleblower includes a current or former:

-(a) director, officer or employee of CDC, or a related company or organisation;
+(a) director, officer or employee of CDC, or a related company or organisation

-(b) contractor, or an employee of a contractor, who has supplied goods or services to CDC or a related company or organisation;
+(b) contractor, or an employee of a contractor, who has supplied goods or services to CDC or a related company or organisation

 (d) in the case of the Tax Act, a spouse or child of an individual referred to in (a) or (b) or a dependent of such an individual (or of the individual’s spouse).

-position would also suspect the information indicates misconduct or a breach of the law.
 Whilst you do not have to prove the allegations raised in your disclosure, you must have some form of supporting information underlying your belief in order to qualify for protection.
 You cannot make a completely baseless allegation.
 See section 9 for the potential consequences of making a false report.

-3.2 Examples of Disclosable Matters include:
+3.2 Examples of disclosable matters include:

-The following are examples of concerns which are considered to be “Disclosable Matters”:
+The following are examples of concerns which are considered to be 'disclosable matters':

 · Conduct that is contrary to, or a breach of, CDC’s policies, including the Code of Conduct or this Policy; Unethical or unprofessional behaviour, including conduct that does not meet CDC’s “client first” objective, or is contrary to CDC’s positive impact on the wider community

-· illegal conduct by a director, officer or employee of CDC, such as fraud, corruption, bribery, theft, violence, harassment, intimidation, criminal damage to property or breach of other applicable laws;
+· Illegal conduct by a director, officer or employee of CDC, such as fraud, corruption, bribery, theft, violence, harassment, intimidation, criminal damage to property or breach of other applicable laws

 · Conflicts of interest, improper payments or donations